 As long as you have a laptop and wifi you’ll be able to get data entry and customer service work.

-If you want higher-paying remote gigs, consider taking some online classes to increase your skillset.
+If you want higher-paying remote gigs, consider taking some relevant online classes to enhance your skillset such as:

 - How to Work from Home as a Writer in 7 Easy Steps